 Population Percentages By Religion

 The followers of the five main religions make up a significant majority of the world’s population.
+The faiths considered to be the "big five" world religions are the oldest ones but not necessarily the ones with the most followers.
+They are generally considered to be the most widely recognized and influential religions.
+Close to three-quarters of the world's population practices one of the five main religions.
 Population percentages by religious affiliation break out as follows:

 no religious affiliation

 Christianity is the largest religion in the world, with more than 2 billion believers worldwide.
 The United States is home to the largest Christian population, but Christianity is widespread in many other places, including Canada, Mexico, the Philippines, several African nations, many European countries, and numerous Caribbean islands.
 There are many versions of Christianity, including Catholicism and various protestant denominations, each differing in many ways yet remaining similar in central teachings.